Ac6Embedded/apollo-docs/docs/security/cra/developer-checklist.md

-﻿---
+---
 id: cra-developer-checklist
 slug: /security/cra/developer-checklist
 title: Developer Checklist and Templates
 sidebar_position: 10
+last_update:
+  author: 'Ayoub Bourjilat (AC6)'
+  date: '2025-12-18'
 ---

 ## What this checklist is (and what it is not)

 This page is a **release-grade checklist** for embedded products under the EU Cyber Resilience Act (CRA).
-It turns CRA obligations into concrete engineering tasks, and forces every “done” item to point to **evidence** that belongs in your CRA technical documentation.
+It turns CRA obligations into concrete engineering tasks, and forces every "done" item to point to **evidence** that belongs in your CRA technical documentation.

 It is **not** a replacement for your legal analysis or your conformity assessment route selection.
-It’s the day‑to‑day tool that makes those obligations implementable by firmware, platform, and DevSecOps teams.
+It's the day-to-day tool that makes those obligations implementable by firmware, platform, and DevSecOps teams.

-> **Evidence rule:** a checkbox is only “done” if it links to *at least one* of: issue/ticket ID, PR/MR, CI run, test report, signed artifact, SBOM/VEX, design doc, ADR, or a dated decision record.
+> **Evidence rule:** a checkbox is only "done" if it links to *at least one* of: issue/ticket ID, PR/MR, CI run, test report, signed artifact, SBOM/VEX, design doc, ADR, or a dated decision record.

 ---

 ## CRA anchors (the clauses that drive this checklist)

-You’ll see the same few CRA anchors across most controls:
+You'll see the same few CRA anchors across most controls:

 - **Designed, developed, produced** in line with Annex I Part I (manufacturer obligation).
 - **Cybersecurity risk assessment** documented and included in the technical documentation.
-- **Due diligence** on third‑party components (including open source).
+- **Due diligence** on third-party components (including open source).
 - **Vulnerability handling** during the support period (Annex I Part II).
 - **Mandatory reporting** for *actively exploited vulnerabilities* and *severe incidents* (with strict timelines).
 - **Technical documentation** (Annex VII) + **user information** (Annex II).